Things To Do

 Open daily, you’ll see iconic pop culture clothing made by renowned tailor Nudie Cohn who created costumes for Hank Williams, Gene Autry, Johnny Cash, John Lennon, Bob Dylan, Roy Rogers, Elton John and dozens of others, including Elvis Presley’s famous gold lame’ suit.
 You’ll marvel at Nudie’s own customized Cadillac El Dorado “Nudie Mobile” which hangs on the wall and is insured for $400,000.

-Located at 409 Broadway in downtown Nashville, you’ll see the longest bar in Music City measuring over 100 feet embedded with nearly 10,000 silver dollars.
+Located at 409 Broadway, you’ll see the longest bar in Nashville measuring over 100 feet embedded with nearly 10,000 silver dollars.